How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 Mother scorpions with babies

 I remember my first visit to the jungles of Belize in 1997.
-My accommodation would be a large prospecting tent.
+My accommodation was a large canvas prospectors’ tent.
 The tent was large enough to fit a regular-sized bed.
 Keeping in mind that I love arachnids (tarantulas and scorpions), I slept in the position of a pin without moving an inch at night – arms straight down my sides, legs straight, and on my back.
 I strongly believed that I would roll over onto a scorpion during the night, but I never did, of course

-Would you believe that after yearly visits to Belize since 1997 and only after I had lived here for over two and half years (I am coming up on officially living in Belize for three years in Nov 2024) I was stung by my very first scorpion only the other month?
+Would you believe that after yearly visits to Belize since 1997 and only after I had lived here for over two and a half years full-time (since November 2021), I was stung by my very first scorpion?
 I suspect that my daily average in the last three years is that I cross paths with at least one scorpion a day.

 Scorpions everywhere